blazingdrummer/BakedModpack/README.md

   - turns out that the minion focus only lasts as long as the target ping, meaning it needs to be a reasonable length
 - Greg brought up that sharing lunar coins might be affecting the percieved amount of coins available in multiplayer **IF** the drop rate is based on the number of players in-game
   - IIRC the drop rate is not affected, but if more enemies are spawning due to more players, this could be a factor; might be worth looking into
+- any way to turn down brightness of Planula in BORBO?

 # Potential Bugs
 - [ ] does `ItemExchangeNotifier` work properly with Scrappers? thought I noticed some strange chat formatting